vserova/book/pages/ch_faq.md

     LIB = ncbimime cdd cn3d mmdb scoremat seqset $(SEQ_LIBS) \
           pub medline biblio general xser xutil xncbi

+<a name="ch-faq.How-do-I-add-a-library-to-a-Visua"></a>

 #### How do I add a library to a Visual C++ project?

-If you are using Visual C++, you should [add the appropriate LIB and LIBS lines](#add-the-appropriate-lib-and-libs-lines) to the `Makefile.<your_project>.app` file located in the source directory, then build the **-CONFIGURE-** target, then close and reopen the solution.
+If you are using Visual C++, you should [add the appropriate LIB and LIBS lines](#ch-faq.faq.CannotFindObjectSymbol) to the `Makefile.<your_project>.app` file located in the source directory, then build the **-CONFIGURE-** target, then close and reopen the solution.
 This process will update the project properties with the proper search directories and required libraries.

+<a name="ch-faq.ref-CannotFindSymbol"></a>

 #### Linker complains it "cannot find symbol" in something like: "SunWS\_cache/CC\_obj\_b/bXmZkg3zX5VBJvYgjABX.o"